 - Mix all the ingredients well in a small bowl and form a thick paste.

-- Apply this paste evenly to your freshly washed and dried face and neck.
+- Apply this paste evenly on your freshly washed and dried face and neck.

 - Let it stay for about 15 minutes.
 Sit back and relax in the meantime.

 - Wash it off using lukewarm water.
 Pat dry.

 - You can repeat this process twice a week for a clean and clear skin.

 Be it a serious case of sunburn, or simple but painful kitchen cuts—barley has a solution for all.

 Actually, barley greens paste should be a shelf-essential for kitchen klutz like me.

 Barley is a rich source of zinc that speeds up the healing properties of the body.
 Barley greens, when taken orally or applied as a paste, can heal facial lesions within 5-6 months.